-5.1 Fatal aircraft-related injury
+5.1.
+Fatal aircraft related injury

-- 5.1.1 A fatal aircraft related injury is one where the person dies as a result of the injury within 30 days after the injury occurs, and the person suffers the injury as a result of: - a.
-Being in the aircraft during the operation; or - b. direct contact during the operation with any part of the aircraft, including parts which have become detached from the aircraft; or - c. direct exposure to jet blast during the operation. - 5.1.2 Fatal aircraft related injuries do not include: - a.
-The injury results from natural causes. - b.
-The injury is intentionally self- inflicted. - c.
-The injury is intentionally caused by another person. - d.
-The injury is to a person who is a stowaway in a part of the aircraft that is not usually accessible to crew members or passengers after take off.
+- 5.1.1.
+A fatal aircraft-related injury is one where the person dies as a result of the injury within 30 days after the injury occurs, and the person suffers the injury as a result of: - a. being in the aircraft during the operation; or - b. direct contact during the operation with any part of the aircraft, including parts which have become detached from the aircraft; or - c. direct exposure to jet blast during the operation. - 5.1.2.
+Fatal aircraft-related injuries do not include: - a. the injury results from natural causes (unless the person is a flight crew member); - b. the injury is intentionally self-inflicted; - c. the injury is intentionally caused by another person; - d. the injury is to a person who is a stowaway in a part of the aircraft that is not usually accessible to crew members or passengers after take-off.

-5.2 Serious aircraft-related injury
+5.2.
+Serious aircraft-related injury

-- 5.2.1 A serious aircraft related injury is when a person suffers a serious injury as a result of: - Being in the aircraft during the operation; or - direct contact during the operation with any part of the aircraft, including parts which have become detached from the aircraft; or - c. direct exposure to jet blast during the operation.
+- 5.2.1.
+A serious aircraft-related injury is when a person suffers a serious injury as a result of: - a. being in the aircraft during the operation; or

-- 5.2.2 A serious injury is defined as an injury where any of the following apply: - a.
-The injury requires, or would usually require, admission to hospital, for more than 48 hours, within 7 days after the day when the injury is suffered. - b.
-The injury involves a fracture of any bone (other than a simple fracture of fingers, toes or nose). - c.
-The injury involves lacerations which cause severe hemorrhage or severe nerve, muscle or tendon damage. - d.
-The injury involves injury to any internal organ. - e.
-The injury involves second or third degree burns, or any burns affecting more than 5% of the body surface. - f.
-The injury involves exposure to hazardous chemicals, infectious substances or injurious radiation. - 5.2.3 Serious aircraft related injuries do not include when: - a.
-The injury results from natural causes. - b.
-The injury is intentionally self inflicted. - c.
-The injury is intentionally caused by another person. - d.
-The injury is to a person who is a stowaway in a part of the aircraft that is not usually accessible to crew members or passengers after take off.
+- b. direct contact during the operation with any part of the aircraft, including parts which have become detached from the aircraft; or - c. direct exposure to jet blast during the operation. - 5.2.2.
+A serious injury is defined as an injury where any of the following apply: - a. the injury requires, or would usually require, admission to hospital, for more than 48 hours, within 7 days after the day when the injury is suffered; - b. the injury involves a fracture of any bone (other than a simple fracture of fingers, toes or nose); - c. the injury involves lacerations which cause severe haemorrhage or severe nerve, muscle or tendon damage; - d. the injury involves injury to any internal organ; - e. the injury involves second or third degree burns, or any burns affecting more than 5% of the body surface; - f. the injury involves exposure to hazardous chemicals, infectious substances or injurious radiation. - 5.2.3.
+Serious aircraft-related injuries do not include when: - a. the injury results from natural causes (unless the person is a flight crew member); - b. the injury is intentionally self-inflicted; - c. the injury is intentionally caused by another person; - d. the injury is to a person who is a stowaway in a part of the aircraft that is not usually accessible to crew members or passengers after take-off.

-5.3 Guidance for the determination of aircraft damage
+5.3.
+Guidance for the determination of aircraft damage